semihsalihoglu-uw/cs848-fall-2022/README.md

 Historically, there has been several periods that have popularized the development of such knowledge graph-based applications.
-The strongest of these have been the expert systems of 1980, the semantic web of 2000s, and the current wave of question answering in search engines, recommender systems, and dataset cataloging and search to handle extreme heterogeneity in large public goverment and private enterprise data lakes.
+The strongest of these have been the expert systems of 1980, the semantic web of 2000s, and the current wave of question answering in search engines, recommender systems, and dataset cataloging/search for extremely heterogeneous large public goverment and private enterprise data lakes.

 This seminar will cover seminal work in the space of knowledge graph representation, querying,